Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 Common Mistakes in Supplier Verification

-Most companies make the same mistakes:
+Most companies repeat the same mistakes:

-Mistake 1: Relying on Factory Visits Alone
+1. Relying on Factory Visits Alone

-Seeing is not verifying
+Seeing is not verification.

-Mistake 2: Confusing Presentation with Capability
+2. Confusing Presentation with Capability

-Mistake 3: No Engineering Involvement
+3. No Engineering Involvement

-Drawings are misinterpreted
+Drawings are misinterpreted.

-Mistake 4: Ignoring Hidden Outsourcing
+4. Ignoring Hidden Outsourcing

-Critical processes may not be controlled
+Critical processes may not be under direct control.

 How Supplier Verification Connects to Real Visits